-A very high proportion of our forklifts and forklift parts are sourced from KION Group facilities with a very low risk of modern slavery.
+Approximately 85% of our forklifts and forklift parts are sourced from KION Group facilities with a very low risk of modern slavery due to their employment and HR processes, their procurement protocols, and their supplier due diligence.
 Some components are sourced from Australian suppliers who have their own supply chains that may extend beyond Australian borders to countries with higher modern slavery risks.
-Whilst the Company does not deal directly with suppliers from high risk countries, it recognises the potential for modern slavery in the supply chains of our suppliers and business partners.
+Whilst the Company does not deal directly with suppliers from high-risk countries, it recognises the potential for modern slavery in the supply chains of our suppliers and business partners.
+We have started assessing these risks with the support of the Informed 365 supplier platform and understand that there may be higher risks of modern slavery in supply chains that use more low-paid or casual workers, that do not provide human rights education to their staff or suppliers, or which do not provide workers with a grievance mechanism or complaints procedure.